 How effective is UV disinfection?

 UV disinfection is extremely effective.
-While different lamps perform differently, Far-UV Sterilray™ disinfection achieves 99.99% bacteria kill on surfaces in less than 4 seconds, which is 10x to 1000x better than existing treatments.
+While different lamps perform differently, UV-FORCE® technology uses far-UVC disinfection to safely achieve 99.99% bacteria kill on surfaces in less than 4 seconds, which is 10x to 1000x better than existing treatments.

 Because UV light causes the physical destruction of cells, it is as effective against antibiotic resistant strains of bacteria known as “super germs” or “superbugs.”